HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-decedent-usual-work-intro.md

 ### Usage
 Implementors are free to use the coded fields with the defined valuesets for inter-jurisdictional exchange, but coded values are not expected for death certificate submission.
 The underlying profile requires coded values for validity, so a null flavor value can be used as in Example1.
-Similarly the effective period is required, and null flavor values can be substituted.
+Similarly, the effective period is required, and null flavor values can be substituted.
 These constraints are expected to be relaxed in the ODH Usual Work profile prior to VRDR publication.